 Another easy way I have found is through mindfulness apps and music stations.
 I try to put the ear buds in whenever I can during the day – while I am working (like now while I write this).
 We have Google products in our homes and I put on certain mindfulness music/sounds/meditations/stories before bed for my kids and myself.
 We enjoy Moshi for guided meditations.

 Be sure to also check out our other blog posts on mindful apps .
 Here is a list of 5 meditation apps .

 **Be sure to check out next weeks blog post for a list of mindful apps designed for kids!

-I often put calming music on in the car, there are lots of streaming stations that are devoted to mediation/calming/relaxing music.
-I have found the music also helps keep the mood more even-keeled and we dont have kids fighting in the car as much.
+I often put calming music on in the car, there are lots of streaming stations and you tube videos that are devoted to mediation/calming/relaxing music.
+I have found the music also helps keep the mood more even-keeled and we do not have kids fighting in the car as much.

 In addition she has created this 12-minute tree meditation below.
 This meditation is a simple grounding meditation.
 Great for times when you feel overwhelmed, or disconnected, or are struggling to find your own strength.
 Check out her youtube channel for more meditations.